vancuongbui/vnt_contract/network_deployment.md

   3. running with log to troubleshooting
   --verbosity 4   //start node with this option

-  4. Node our of turn error
+  4. Node our of turn error (warnings)
   - check if start node from address map with the address in genesis.json